 Conservative treatments may be offered to see if the surgery is warranted or, better yet, avoided.

 Recommendations to relieve the symptoms may include a bland diet, eliminating caffeine or alcohol from the diet, modifying the consistency of foods to make them easier to swallow, elevating the head while sleeping, or therapy to strengthen the swallowing muscles, particularly when the swallowing difficulty seems to be the result of neurological disorder.
 In certain situations drugs that slow the production of stomach acid, muscle relaxants or antacids may be prescribed.

-However, the truth is, a person suffering from this often painful and dehabilitiating condition may be seen by numerous specialists and yet find no resolution for the symptoms and, thus, no understanding as to why the condition exists at all.
+However, the truth is, a person suffering from this often painful and debilitating condition may be seen by numerous specialists and yet find no resolution for the symptoms and, thus, no understanding as to why the condition exists at all.

-Swallowing difficulties as well as a host of other symptoms including neck, eye and facial pain, cervical vertigo, dizziness and ringing in the ears, is very treatable using Prolotherapy to the neck ligaments.
+Swallowing difficulties as well as a host of other symptoms including neck, eye, and facial pain, cervical vertigo, dizziness, and ringing in the ears, is very treatable using Prolotherapy to the neck ligaments.

 As mentioned earlier, swallowing difficulty may also be due to an autonomic nervous system dysfunction.
 While the actual cause of this dysfunction may be elusive, Neural Therapy to the head and neck area has been known to help with swallowing difficulties.
 Neural therapy involves the injections of anesthetics to help the nerves reset themselves.
 For example, if the patient had previously had surgery in the mouth or neck area, the scars would be injected as they can act as “interference fields” to the autonomic nervous system.